Amman City Tour

 Sightseeing |

-Entrance to a resort in the Dead Sea
+🏖️Entrance to a Resort in Dead Sea with Lunch

 Your Jordan Pass